 Step 2: Adjust the Thermostat Setting

 Raise or lower the thermostat setting to trigger the system.
 For example, to test the heat, move the thermostat to a high temperature such as 85 degrees Fahrenheit.
 To test the cooling system, turn it down very low.
 Wait five minutes to see if the system comes on.

 Replace the batteries in the thermostat.
 Even if it's still working, it could be low enough that it's affecting the thermostat's operation.

 Step 4: Check the Circuit Breaker Panel

 Open the circuit breaker panel, and locate the breaker switch for your central unit.
 Most circuit panels have a list or display inside the panel door that helps identify what each breaker switch controls.
 Check to see that the breaker is in the "On" position.
 If it is "Off," flip the switch back to "On."
 If you have an older electrical panel, look for a burned fuse and replace it if necessary.

-Move to the control unit for your system.
-This is what most people refer to as the furnace.
+Move to the control unit component of your HVAC system, which is what most people refer to as the furnace.
 Many systems have an "On/Off" switch either on the unit or nearby.
 It might look like a light switch.
 Once you locate it, flip it off and then back on.
 Wait five minutes to see if the system begins to run.